-Thinkific has proven to be one of the best education platforms online, and while they don’t fit every business model if you want to sell a course, they do land on most of the criteria that a lot of course sellers want to incorporate into the experience.
+Thinkific has proven to be one of the best online course platforms, and while they don’t fit every business model if you want to sell a course, they do land on most of the criteria that a lot of course sellers want to incorporate into the experience.

-If you don’t know what you’re looking for yet, that’s okay: we’re going to break down Kajabi, another excellent course-seller program that utilizes a lot of unique features, and help you make a decision based on budget, intuitiveness, and student experience.
+If you don’t know what you’re looking for yet, that’s okay: we’re going to break down Kajabi, another excellent course-seller and coaching program that utilizes a lot of unique features and helps you make a decision based on budget, intuitiveness, and student experience.

-Thinkific vs Kajabi: both have similar functions, but don’t hit the nail on the head in every department.
-Let’s see what these have to offer, what they lack, and how to find a balance in between depending on your needs.
+Thinkific vs Kajabi: both Kajabi and Thinkific have similar functions, but don’t hit the nail on the head in every department.
+Let’s see in depth what these have to offer, what they lack, and how to find a balance in between depending on your needs.

 Thinkific and Kajabi Compared

-Thinkific is a huge, data-driven, marketing-based course selling service, while Kajabi is an all-in-one platform that allows you to sell memberships, content, and more.
+Thinkific is a huge, data-driven, marketing-based course selling service.
+Comparing Kajabi vs Thinkific, Kajabi is an all-in-one online course platform that allows you to sell memberships, content, and more.

-You’re about to launch a course, and depending on the topic, length, intricacy, and required downloadable learning materials, you’re going to find one of these two contenders fit your needs better than the other.
+You’re about to launch a course, and depending on the topic, length, intricacy, and required downloadable course content, you’re going to find one of these two course platforms fits your needs better than the other course platforms.

 What is Thinkific?

-Thinkific is an online course builder and marketing tool designed to help you take a simple concept, and mature it into an online course that you can effectively sell to prospective students.
+Thinkific is one of the top-ranked online course platforms.
+Thinkific has an online course builder and marketing features designed to help you take a simple concept, and mature it into an online course that you can effectively sell to unlimited students.

-You take information that you know, develop it in a linear, module-based fashion, and piece by piece, you go through the course building options offered by THinkific and make a course.
+You take information that you know, develop it in a linear, module-based fashion, and piece by piece, you go through the course-building options offered by Thinkific and make an online course.

-Thinkific offers plenty of tools and resources to help you market your course once it’s done, so you aren’t just left in the mud.
+Thinkific offers all the tools and resources to help you market your online course once it’s done, so you aren’t just left in the mud.
 This is an all-in-one service, meaning

-Thinkific is all you need to take your ideas of being a course builder and turning them into a reality.
+Thinkific is all you need to take your ideas of being an online course builder and turn them into a reality.
 You’re about to become an online education entrepreneur.

 What is Kajabi?

-Similar to Thinkific, Kajabi is all about being a one-and-done service.
-As an SaaS-based platform, you’re able to build everything online with no software downloads required.
-Create, manage, sell, market, and promote your courses all from the Kajabi dashboard.
+Comparing Kajabi vs Thinkific, Kajabi is all about being a one-and-done service.
+As a SaaS-based platform, you’re able to build everything online with no software downloads required.
+Create, manage, sell, market, and promote your online courses all from the Kajabi dashboard.

-Kajabi allows you to deliver content in a way that most other services don’t, and has a heavy emphasis on marketing (which is why we put it up against Thinkific, which also has fantastic marketing solutions), giving you an opportunity to properly market and promote your courses without any prior knowledge about marketing when you start.
+Kajabi’s core features include delivery of the content in a way that most other services don’t, and has a heavy emphasis on marketing (which is why we put it up against Thinkific, which also has fantastic marketing features), giving you an opportunity to properly market and promote your online courses without any prior knowledge about marketing when you start.

-It requires no third-party tools, and is truly an all-in-one solution that anyone can learn to use in a short amount of time.
+It requires no third-party integrations and tools and is truly an all-in-one solution that anyone can learn to use in a short amount of time.

 What Course Building do They Offer?

-With Thinkific, you’re going to get access to an all-in-one tool that helps you build your video content.
+With Thinkific, you’re going to get some core features such as an all-in-one tool that helps you build your video library and create online courses.

 Kajabi has a slightly different approach: they’re going to tell you to either make an introductory, transformative, or certification course.
 Honestly, you could use any of these and the learning experience will be the same, minus a digital certificate or something like that.

-Kajabi keeps things linear: choose a topic, use their SEO features to help make your course more responsive to web searches, do competition analysis with other courses out there, and locate your target audience.
-They offer a completely competition-driven course building platform.
+Kajabi keeps things linear: choose a topic, use their SEO features to help make your online course more responsive to web searches, do competition analysis with other online courses out there, and locate your target audience.
+They offer a completely competition-driven online course-building platform.

 What About Course Delivery?